 Musée d’Orsay is a significant museum in Paris which is housed in a former railway station.
 The building is absolutely magnificent and much of its railway heritage remains.
 The exhibits are excellent too but the thing we will always remember about this place is the sympathetic conversion.
 For us, the building was the best exhibit here.

-Inside the museum, the exhibits are set out over several levels, but the original structure of the building as a railway station is also preserved.
-The central area has specially consructed rooms which contain paintings and sculptures, but there is also a level on the roof of these rooms too.
-Further levels make use of the old Gare Orsay rooms, some of which are beautifully ornate.
-We were particularly struck by the main roof of the building which is beautiful, and by the cafe which is behind one of the clocks.
+Inside the museum, the exhibits are set out over several levels.
+The central area has specially constructed rooms which contain paintings and sculptures, but there is also a level on the roof of these rooms too.
+Further levels make use of the old Gare d’Orsay rooms, some of which are beautifully ornate, like something you’d expect to find in a palace!
+It’s hard to believe that at one point this building was scheduled for demolition.

 LOCATION & CONTACT

-Address: Musée d’Orsay, 1 rue de la Légion d’Honneur, 75007 Paris, France
+Address: Musée d’Orsay, 1 Rue de la Légion d’Honneur, 75007 Paris, France

 Tel: +33 (0) 1 40 49 48 14

 The museum is alongside the river Seine, roughly opposite to the Louvre museum.
 Please note that refurbishment work has prevented access to some areas in recent years, but this work is now complete.
 The nearest Metro is Assemblée Nationale or RER stop Musée d’Orsay.